MrR-o-b-o-t/Calculator/README.md

 ## Summary

 This project was a turning point for me.
 Everyone builds a calculator app, but not many do so only using vanilla JavaScript.
-I wanted to push myself out of my comfort zone and dive deeper into JavaScript and my overall ability to use logic to solve problems, and write clean code.
+I wanted to push myself out of my comfort zone and dive deeper into JavaScript, my overall ability to use logic to solve problems, and write clean code.
 So, I built this calculator!
 This calculator allows you to perform addition, multiplication, division, and subtraction using multiple digits, and allows the use of decimal points.

 ## Author